10 Things to Look for When Comparing Real Estate Syndications

 - Author: Tom K Wilson

 With opportunity, however, comes the need to know what to look for when comparing opportunities.
-I have compiled 10 of the most important factors to look for in a syndication when evaluating them in order to make the most informed investments possible.
+I have compiled 10 of the most important factors to look for in a syndication when evaluating them in order to make the most informed and successful investments possible.

-4) Dividends.
+4) DIVIDENDS.
 Often confused with preferred returns, dividends differ in that they are the actual payments made during the hold period of a deal.
 These are often paid out monthly or quarterly.
-Certain value-add deals that require increasing occupancy or rehab work may delay paying dividends until cash flow of a property is sufficient to cover these payments.
-Dividends are ultimately paid at the discretion of a sponsor, and can be interrupted due to unexpected expenses or vacancies that arise during the course of the holding period.
+Certain value-add deals that require increasing occupancy or rehab work may delay paying dividends until the cash flow of a property is sufficient to cover these payments.
+Dividends are ultimately paid at the discretion of the sponsor, and can be interrupted due to unexpected expenses or vacancies that arise during the course of the holding period.